Brigitte Bardot: Legacy

 Bardot was idolized by the young John Lennon and Paul McCartney.
 They made plans to shoot a film featuring The Beatles and Bardot, similar to A Hard Day's Night, but the plans were never fulfilled.
 Lennon's first wife Cynthia Powell lightened her hair colour to more closely resemble Bardot, while George Harrison made comparisons between Bardot and his first wife Pattie Boyd, as Cynthia wrote later in A Twist of Lennon.
 Lennon and Bardot met in person once, in 1968 at the May Fair Hotel, introduced by Beatles press agent Derek Taylor; a nervous Lennon took LSD before arriving, and neither star impressed the other.
 Lennon recalled in a memoir: "I was on acid, and she was on her way out."
 According to the liner notes of his first (self-titled) album, musician Bob Dylan dedicated the first song he ever wrote to Bardot.
 He also mentioned her by name in "I Shall Be Free", which appeared on his second album, The Freewheelin' Bob Dylan.
 The first-ever official exhibition spotlighting Bardot's influence and legacy opened in Boulogne-Billancourt on 29 September 2009 – a day after her 75th birthday.

+Bardot was the subject of eight Andy Warhol paintings in 1974.
 The Australian pop group Bardot was named after her.

-Women who emulated and were inspired by Bardot include Claudia Schiffer, Emmanuelle Béart, Elke Sommer, Kate Moss, Faith Hill, Isabelle Adjani, Diane Kruger, Lara Stone, Kylie Minogue, Amy Winehouse, Georgia May Jagger, Zahia Dehar, Scarlett Johansson, Louise Bourgoin, and Paris Hilton.
+Kylie Minogue adopted the Bardot "sex kitten look" on the cover of her album Body Language, released in 2003.
+In addition to Minogue, women who emulated and were inspired by Bardot include Claudia Schiffer, Emmanuelle Béart, Elke Sommer, Kate Moss, Faith Hill, Isabelle Adjani, Diane Kruger, Lara Stone, Amy Winehouse, Georgia May Jagger, Zahia Dehar, Scarlett Johansson, Louise Bourgoin, and Paris Hilton.
 Bardot said: "None have my personality."
 Laetitia Casta embodied Bardot in the 2010 French drama film Gainsbourg: A Heroic Life by Joann Sfar.

-In 2011, Los Angeles Times Magazine's list of "50 Most Beautiful Women In Film" ranked her number two.
+In 2011, Los Angeles Times Magazine's list of "50 Most Beautiful Women in Film" ranked her number two.

-Bardot inspired Nicole Kidman to promote the 2013 campaign shoot of the British brand Jimmy Choo.

-In 2015, Bardot was ranked number six in "The Top Ten Most Beautiful Women Of All Time", according to a survey carried out by Amway's beauty company in the UK which involved 2,000 women.

-In 2020, Vogue named Bardot number one of "The most beautiful French actresses of all time".
-In a retrospective retracing women throughout the history of cinema, she was listed among "the most accomplished, talented and beautiful actresses of all time" by Glamour.

-The French drama television series Bardot is scheduled to be broadcast on France 2 in 2023.
-It stars Julia de Nunez and is about Bardot's career from her first casting at age 15 and until the filming of La Vérité ten years later.